ErpNetDocs/winclient/introduction/workspace/file-page.md

 ## Print, Properties, Send

-The File page is another place, where you can print a document, review its Properties, or send it via e-mail.
-These buttons have analogs on the Command ribbon.
+The File page is another place, where you can print a document, review its properties, or send it via e-mail.
+These buttons have analogs on the command ribbon.

 ![Print, Properties, Send](pictures/print-properties-send.png)

 Using the <b>Send as attached PDF document</b> function, you can send a document with a single mouse click.
 It is also going to save the document as a temporary PDF file, using a default template for the printout.
 After that, an email will be created for you through the incorporated into @@winclientfull mail client.
 The letter already contains the attached file and receiver (we take the information from the contact data for the counterparty of the document).
-In case of a successfully generated letter, you will be able to see the operation, saved as a printout in the Print panel.
+In case of a successfully generated letter, you will be able to see the operation, saved as a printout in the *Print* panel.

 ## Settings